pauldmccarthy/fsleyes/userdoc/display_space.rst

-Furthermore, the vectors in eigenvector images images output by the |FDT|_ ``dtifit`` tool are oriented according to this space, so if the input data is in neurological orientation, these vectors need to be inverted along the x axis (see the section on :ref:`line vector orientation
+Furthermore, the vectors in eigenvector images images output by the |FDT|_ ``dtifit`` tool are oriented according to this space, so if the input data is in neurological orientation, these vectors need to be inverted along the X axis (see the section on :ref:`line vector orientation
 <troubleshooting_vector_orientation>` in the troubleshooting page for more
 information).